AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 What do some of the capitalized terms mean in this policy?

 1. “Blockchain” means a mathematically secured consensus ledger such as  the Ethereum Virtual Machine, an Ethereum Virtual Machine compatible validation mechanism, or other decentralized validation mechanisms.
 2. “Transaction” means a change to the data set through a new entry in the continuous Blockchain.
 3. “Smart Contract” is a piece of source code deployed as an application on the Blockchain which can be executed, including self-execution of Transactions as well as execution triggered by 3rd parties.
 4. “Token” is a digital asset transferred in a Transaction, including ETH, ERC20, ERC721 and ERC1155 tokens.
 5. “Wallet” is a cryptographic storage solution permitting you to store cryptographic assets by correlation of a (i) Public Key and (ii) a Private Key or a Smart Contract to receive, manage and send Tokens.
 6. “Recovery Phrase” is a series of secret words used to generate one or more Private Keys and derived Public Keys.
 7. “Public Key” is a unique sequence of numbers and letters within the Blockchain to distinguish the network participants from each other.
 8. “Private Key” is a unique sequence of numbers and/or letters required to initiate a Blockchain Transaction and should only be known by the legal owner of the Wallet.
 9. “Safe Account” is a modular, self-custodial (i.e. not supervised by us) smart contract-based Wallet.
 Safe Accounts are [open-source](https://github.com/safe-global/safe-contracts/) released under LGPL-3.0.
-   10. “Safe Interfaces” refers to Safe{Wallet} a web-based graphical user interface for Safe Accounts as well as a mobile application on Android and iOS.
+10. “Safe Interfaces” refers to Ash Wallet a web-based graphical user interface for Safe Accounts.
 11. “Safe Account Transaction” is a Transaction of a Safe Account, authorized by a user, typically via their Wallet.
 12. “Profile” means the Public Key and user provided, human readable label stored locally on the user's device.

 # 2\.
 Your information and the Blockchain {#2.-your-information-and-the-blockchain}